Kim Coates: Honours

 On June 6, 2017, Coates received an honorary doctorate at the University of Saskatchewan.
 He received the Queen Elizabeth II Platinum Jubilee Medal (Saskatchewan) on March 28, 2023.

 Philanthropy

 Coates supports the One Heart Source, a non profit organization aiming at ending poverty by designing high quality global initiatives focused on education and health.

 Coates participates in Rally for Kids events in support for The Pinball Clemons Foundation.

 Personal life

 Coates (right) joins Theo Rossi and Dayton Callie on a USO visit to Southwest Asia.

 Coates splits his time between Los Angeles and Toronto.
-He lives with his wife, Diana Chappell, and two children, Kyla and Brenna.
+He lives with his wife and two children.
 He is known to be good friends with Prison Break co-star William Fichtner, as well as Kevin Costner and Sons of Anarchy co-star Theo Rossi.

-Coates is a dual citizen of Canada and the United States, he received his American citizenship in 2010.
+Coates is a dual citizen of Canada and the United States; he received his American citizenship in 2010.